Telegant/Telegant/README.md

 ## On text

-If you need your bot to respond to specified text just use @bot.hears()
+If you need your bot to respond to specified text just use @bot.hear()

 ```python
 @bot.hear("hello")